lzwjava/blog-source/original/2025-02-27-chemistry-en.md

 ---
+audio: true
+generated: false
 layout: post
-title: "Chemistry"
+title: Chemistry
-audio: true
 ---

 Below is a concise, 100-point summary of key ideas and concepts typically covered in middle school chemistry.
 Each point aims to highlight an essential topic, principle, or term relevant to foundational chemistry studies.